robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 :name:`Given`, i.e. :name:`Login page is open`.
 Ignoring prefixes allows using the same keyword with different prefixes.
 For example :name:`Welcome page should be open` could be used as :name:`Then welcome page should be open` or :name:`and welcome page should be open`.
-If the only available match is a keyword with the full name, including the prefix, then it is also matched.
+It is valid to include the prefix directly as part of the keyword's name.
+If this causes a naming conflict, then the one without prefix will get precedence.

 .. note:: These prefixes can be localized_.
 See the Translations_ appendix
           for supported translations.

+.. note:: Prior to Robot Framework 7.1, arguments had precedence over prefixes.
+          If a keyword started with an argument, then any prefix would be included in the argument value.

 Embedding data to keywords
 ''''''''''''''''''''''''''